choria-legacy/marionette-collective/website/deploy/install.md

 To install MCollective:

 1. Install and start your middleware, and configure your firewalls.
-See the [pre-install instructions] for details.(#pre-install)
+See the [pre-install instructions](#pre-install) for details.
 2. Install the `mcollective` package on servers, and then make sure the `mcollective` service is running.
 3. Install the `mcollective-client` package on admin workstations.